 Instructions

-- Lay 3 bowls on top of the board.
+- Arrange.
+Lay 3 bowls on top of the board.
 Wash fruit, vegetables and slice.
 Pour hummus, nuts and dip into small bowls.
 Then start arranging ingredients around the bowls.

 Notes